Sailing InstructionsSailing Instructions - 2022

-Second race will follow as soon as possible after last finisher.
+Subsequent races will follow as soon as possible after the end of the first race.

-4 - Handicapping is to the RYA Portsmouth Yardstick or SCHRS where appropriate.
-Any boat owner who doubts the handicap offered should contact the Committee which has the power to change the handicap rating.
+4 - Handicapping is to the RYA Portsmouth Yardstick, SCHRS (Small Catamaran Handicap Rating System) or SSC where appropriate.
+Any boat owner who doubts the SSC handicap offered should contact the Vice Commodore who has the power to change the handicap rating.

 A novice is defined as not having won a cup in the Club for the previous 3 years.

-6 - The Finish line is drawn between the triangle and post of the starters hut and the start outer limit buoy.
+6 - The Finish line is drawn between the triangle and the post on the starter's hut and the start outer limit buoy.

-8 - The points scoring system is as shown on the back cover of the Yearbook, and will be used for internal club series.
+8 - The points scoring system is as shown on the SSC website, and will be used for internal club series.

-9 - Life jacket s and buoyancy aids must be worn by all personnel afloat (in this context a wet suit does not constitute a buoyancy aid).
+9 - Life jackets or buoyancy aids must be worn by all personnel afloat (in this context a wet suit does not constitute a buoyancy aid).

 10 - A second sound signal at the start is to inform all helmsmen that one or more boats were over the line at the start.
 It is the responsibility of all helmsmen to ensure that they start correctly.

 11 - Should the race officer decide to shorten the course, Int.
-Code flag 'S' will be flown from the Yard¬arm (blue square central on white ground) and 2 sound signals will be given.
+Code flag 'S' will be displayed from the Starter Hut (blue square central on white background) and 2 sound signals will be given.
 Where necessary, the Race Officer Of the Day (ROOD) may implement the Lap Average Rule to enable some boats in the race to be finished after a differing number of laps.

-14 - Written protests must be handed to the ROOD within the time limit of 1 hour of the finish, accompanied by a fee of £1which is refunded unless the protest is judged frivolous.
-The ROOD will advise the Vice Commodore who will select an unbiased officer to chair and for a protest committee, to sit in judgment as soon as practicable.
+13 - Written protests must be handed to the ROOD within the time limit of 1 hour of the finish, accompanied by a fee of £1 which is refunded unless the protest is judged frivolous.
+The ROOD will advise the Vice Commodore who will select an unbiased officer to chair and for a protest committee, to sit in judgement as soon as practicable.
 Other Club members not involved in the protest, are encouraged to attend protest meetings, but may not interrupt.

-The safety of a yacht and its entire management including insurance shall be the sole inescapable responsibility of the owner/competitor racing the yacht.
+The safety of a boat and its entire management including insurance shall be the sole inescapable responsibility of the owner/competitor racing the boat.
 The establishment of these Sailing Instructions in no way limits or reduces the complete and unlimited liability of the owner/competitor.

 The Vice Commodore has the right to disqualify any boat from racing if it is thought to be unseaworthy.
 The owner/helmsman shall be asked to satisfy the Vice Commodore (or other Flag Officer) that the boat conforms to class buoyancy conditions as defined by the General Committee.

-“Every yacht shall render all possible assistance to any vessel or persons in peril when in a position to do so
+“Every yacht shall render all possible assistance to any vessel or persons in peril when in a position to do so."

 Any competitor seen disregarding this rule will be disqualified.

-19 - Compulsory equipment to be carried on board, -
+18 - Compulsory equipment to be carried on board: